MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 RUN echo "Hello World - Dockerfile" > c:\inetpub\wwwroot\index.html
 ```

-This command will start the automate image build process.
+This command will start the automated image build process.
 The `-t` parameter instructs the process to name the new image `iis`.

 ```powershell
 docker build -t iis c:\Build